Tryst Lake and Chester Lake are in the same vicinity on opposite sides of the Smith-Dorrien Trail.

 Chester Lake is a larger lake by mountain standards, perhaps a ½ KM across with a tree-lined shore surrounded by tall mountains.
 The top of The Fortress is clearly visible in the distance.
 On return to the lake shore, the next hour is spent taking photos and playing in the cold water.

-On the drive home there is the often obligatory stop at Fortress Junction to purchase Arizona Blueberry Green Tea for the drive home in Calgary, Alberta, Canada.
+On the drive home there is the often obligatory stop at Fortress Junction to purchase Arizona Blueberry Green Tea for the drive home to Calgary, Alberta, Canada.